Medical Conditions in Athletes

 Find a Specialist Near You

-Not all athletic health issues are related to bones and joints.
-At Houston Methodist, our primary care sports medicine specialists are experienced treating the most common medical issues affecting athletes of all ages:
+Not all athletic health issues are related to the bones and joints.
+At Houston Methodist, our primary care sports medicine specialists are experienced in treating the most common medical issues affecting both casual and professional athletes of all ages.

-Asthma is a medical problem that causes a restriction of airflow in and out of the lungs.
-Athletes with asthma may complain of wheezing, coughing and difficulty breathing, which may result in poor performance.
-Many things, including exercise, can trigger asthma.
+Asthma is a chronic medical problem that causes a restriction of airflow in and out of the lungs and can be easily exacerbated by exercise.
+Both adult and student athletes with asthma may complain of wheezing, coughing or difficulty breathing, often resulting in poor performance.

 Exercise-Associated Muscle Cramps

-Severe, painful muscle cramps in the legs, back and abdomen that arise after prolonged exercise in the heat are very common.
-They occur mostly at the beginning of the season in athletes who are less accustomed to the heat.
+When performing physical activities outside, especially under the hot Texas sun, many athletes develop severe, painful muscle cramps in the legs, back and abdomen.
+They occur mostly at the beginning of the summer and are especially common in athletes who are less accustomed to the heat.
+Thankfully, these cramps can be avoided with the proper training programs.

 Heart Problems in Athletes

-Like any other muscle, the heart changes with exercise.
-Those changes are usually positive, but in rare cases, exercise can be dangerous to the heart.
-In young athletes, a condition called hypertrophic cardiomyopathy is the most common problem, but in athletes age 35 or older, coronary artery disease becomes much more likely.
+Like any other muscle in the body, the heart can be strengthened and changed with regular exercise.
+These changes are usually positive, but in rare cases, exercise can be dangerous and cause serious heart problems.
+In young athletes, a condition called hypertrophic cardiomyopathy is the most common heart problem our health care providers treat.
+However, in athletes age 35 and older, coronary artery disease is the primary heart condition we encounter.

-Heat stroke is a deadly condition brought on by too much exercise in the heat.
-Patients with heat stroke have lost the ability to regulate their body temperature and will often have a temperature above 106 degrees.
-Patients with heat stroke will usually be sweating profusely and be disoriented, and often will have nausea and vomiting.
+Excessive workouts in hot weather can cause a fatal condition known as heat stroke.
+Patients experiencing heat stroke lose the ability to regulate their body temperature and will often have a temperature above 106 degrees.
+Patients suffering from heat stroke will usually be disoriented and sweat profusely, and they will often experience nausea and vomiting.

 Overtraining Syndrome

-The athlete may note frequent infections, chronic fatigue, depressed mood, poor sleep and decreased performance, despite adequate training and nutrition.
-Diagnosis can be difficult, and treatment may involve prolonged rest, changes in training routine and medications.
+An athlete may note frequent infections, chronic fatigue, depressed mood, poor sleep or decreased performance despite adequate training and nutrition.
+Diagnosis can be difficult, and treatment may involve prolonged rest, changes in an athlete training routine, additional medications or visits to sports injury training centers.

 Rhabdomyolysis

 Rhabdomyolysis is a condition that causes severe muscle damage and is often brought on by extreme exercise.
 When the muscles are severely damaged, they break down and release products into the bloodstream that can damage the kidneys and liver.
 This condition can be life-threatening if not treated appropriately.
-If you develop severe muscle pains and notice dark urine after an episode of extreme training, seek medical care immediately.
+If you develop severe muscle pains and notice dark urine after an episode of extreme athletic training, seek medical care immediately as this may be a sign of Rhabdomyolysis.

 Runner's Stitch

-Many of us have experienced a "stitch," or pain in the side that comes on with prolonged exercise, usually running.
+Many of us have experienced a "stitch," or pain in the side, during prolonged exercise, typically running.
 This problem is not dangerous but can be quite painful.
 Runner's stitch is similar to other muscle cramps and is thought to be related to localized sodium imbalances.
 It can also be caused by gastrointestinal cramping.

-If you are taking a supplement, or if you are considering using supplements to improve your performance, talk to the sports medicine specialists at Houston Methodist.
+If you are taking a supplement or considering using supplements to improve your performance, talk to the sports medicine specialists at Houston Methodist.
 We can help you determine whether a supplement is right for you.

-Whatever your injury or condition, we have the experience and expertise to help get you back to peak performance.
+Whatever your injury or condition, our board-certified sports medicine specialists have the expertise to get you back to peak performance.
+We use cutting-edge sports science to treat our patients, improving both sports performance and overall human performance.

 Ready to get moving again?
 Call us at 713.790.3333 to discuss your options.